 Complete clearance of all lesions cannot be guaranteed.
 Reasonable expectation of the outcome must be discussed with your practitioner prior to commencing your treatment.

 If the lesion is associated with an overlying skin irregularity, then it is unlikely that the laser beam will affect it.
-Further alternative methods may be discussed with your surgeon.
+Further alternative methods may be discussed with your practitioner.

-The VPW laser works best for fine vessels.
+The vascular laser works best for fine vessels.
 Larger vessels may need to be treated by Sclerotherapy.
 Please see the appropriate leaflet for more information.

 As with all laser treatments there is a small risk of scarring.
 Although there is no evidence to suggest problems, we prefer not to treat you if you are pregnant.
 It is possible to lose pigmentation in the skin.
 This will leave pale patches at the site of the treatment.
 This loss of pigmentation may not be apparent until the treatment has been completed and may be permanent.

 You should avoid sun-beds and sunbathing for at least one month before the treatment.
 The laser light is absorbed by skin pigment and in tanned skin there is an increased risk of blistering and scarring, as well as a greater risk of losing pigment in the skin.
 The darker your skin, the more painful the laser treatment will be.